 2. Be active on social media

 Social media is the best way to engage with your customers.
-According to a recent study, in 2020, more than half the world’s population (appr.
-3.8 M people) use social media.
-On average, people spend 144 minutes (or two hours and twenty-four minutes) on social media per day, and this number is likely to grow in the future.
+According to a recent study, in 2023, more than half the world’s population (appr.
+3.97 billion people) use social media.
+On average, people spend 147 minutes on social media per day, and this number is likely to grow in the future.

 While people may not be searching for a particular restaurant in social media, this is where they get inspired.
 By scrolling down Instagram, Twitter, or Facebook feeds with beautiful pictures and friends’ recommendations, customers first get an idea and then decide to book a restaurant.

 Having Facebook and Instagram profiles are prerequisites of any restaurant marketing strategy.
 Facebook is important because customers can post recommendations that you can and should respond to.
 It is also possible to book a table directly on Facebook.

 Since nothing inspires people to visit a restaurant more than a beautiful photo of food and drinks, Instagram is the place for restaurants, cafes, and bars to grow their brand and attract customers.
 69% of diners photograph their food before they eat it, so don’t only post photos on Instagram but also re-post your customer photos.
 This helps build community and increase the engagement of your followers who are likely to tag other people in their post and, thus, increase brand awareness for your restaurant.

 Let us start with a question: what is a good homepage for a restaurant?
 There are certain criteria that we find important: